2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Einstein and Bohr

-The second point the EPR authors made was related to uncertainty relations.
-Namely, Heisenberg relations also hold for x and z components of spin (the $S_x$ and $S_z$ operators, corresponding to measurements of these two values, do not commute).
-This means that, according to Bohr's understanding of the uncertainty relations, when spin along the x-axis is precisely known, the spin along the z-axis cannot be well defined, and vice versa.
-But, as we will explain, according to Einstein, Podolsky, and Rosen, this two-particle setup demonstrates that Bohr's understanding must be wrong, that is, that values of spin along both axes must be well defined and existing properties all the time, while it is only due to the imperfection of the quantum theory (i.e.\ due to its incompleteness) these properties do not appear in the mathematical formalism.
+The second point the EPR authors made \cor{was the one related to uncertainty relations, that we have already briefly discussed}.
+Namely, Heisenberg relations also hold for x and z components of spin.\footnote{\cor{The $S_x$ and $S_z$ operators, corresponding to measurements of these two values, do not commute.}} This means that, according to Bohr's understanding of the uncertainty relations, when spin along the x-axis is precisely known, the spin along the z-axis cannot be well defined, and vice versa. \cor{But,} according to Einstein, Podolsky, and Rosen, this two-particle setup demonstrates that Bohr's understanding must be wrong, that is, that values of spin along both axes must be well defined and existing properties \cor{at all times}, while it is only due to the imperfection of the quantum theory (i.e.\ due to its incompleteness) \cor{that} these properties do not appear in the mathematical formalism.

 Their argument goes as follows.
-Let us assume that we first measure spin along the z-axis of the first particle, and obtain the up result.
-Now we know (and quantum formalism tells us) that if we measure the z-spin of the second particle, we are bound to get the spin-down result, with certainty.
-And, according to the authors, since the z-spin of the other particle is now well defined, and has the certain, known-in-advance value, it must be that this spin-z property is in some sense real, that is, there must be really ``something about'' the second particle that would ``produce'' that guaranteed outcome upon future z-spin measurement.
-Furthermore, since these particles can be arbitrarily distant from each other (precluding any influence of our measurement on the second particle), that property must have been there even before our measurement or, more precisely, irrespective of our measurement.
-Thus, this particle property that determines z-spin outcome must be there even if we decide not to carry out any measurement.
-In the paper, they call this real property of the second particle ``an element of reality'' corresponding to the z-spin value.
+Let us assume that {\alice} first measures spin \cor{of her particle} along the z-axis, and obtains the up result.
+Now we know (and quantum formalism tells us) that if \cor{Bob measures the z-spin of his particle, he is} bound to get the spin-down result, with certainty.
+And, according to the authors, since the z-spin of \bob's particle is now well defined, and has the certain, known-in-advance value, it must be that this spin-z property is in some sense real, that is, there must be really ``something about'' \cor{this} particle that would ``produce'' that guaranteed outcome upon future z-spin measurement.
+Furthermore, since these particles can be arbitrarily distant from each other (precluding any \cor{real} influence of \alice's measurement on \bob's particle), that property must have been there even before \alice's measurement or, more precisely, irrespective of any measurement.
+Thus, this property of \cor{Bob's particle} that determines \cor{its} z-spin outcome must be there even if {\alice} decides not to carry out any measurement. \cor{Thus, authors call this real property of Bob's particle ``an element of reality'' corresponding to its z-spin value.}